bamert/xim/README.md

 xim: A CPU Sia miner
 ===

+This is a CPU miner for the SIA cryptocyrrency.
-Note: Do not use this piece of software if you intend to get rich by mining.
+**Note**: Do not use this piece of software if you intend to get rich by mining.
-This is a CPU miner for the SIA cryptocurrency.
 CPU mining is no longer profitable since the introduction of ASIC mining for SIA.
-I have written this miner to understand mining and the stratum protocol.
+I have written this miner solely for the purpose of understanding sia mining and the stratum protocol.

 Dependencies
 ---